mattiasu96/CodingToolsProject/README.md

 #### 3) Chord modality:
-However, the chord tension is useful only to model the _tension_ of the chord, that can be reduced to a "_binary_" detection of equal or non equal simmetry of the intervals, this gives us informations only about the _resolved_ or _unresolved_ type of chords.
+However, the chord tension is useful only to model the _tension_ of the chord, that can be reduced to a "_binary_" detection of equal or non equal simmetry of the intervals, this gives us informations only about the _resolved_ or _unresolved_ type of chords. <br />
 Therefore we need something to model the obvious difference between a **_Major_** and a **_Minor_** chord.

+As mentioned in [The Psychophysics of Harmony Perception:
+Harmony is a Three-Tone Phenomenon](https://pdfs.semanticscholar.org/f05e/56c9548fa18c64efeed248742e3a6afb0c02.pdf) (even if there are some influences by the western music culture) it's undeniable that **_minor chords_** are perceived more as _sad_, _weak_ and _dark_, while **_major chords_** are perceived more as _happy_, _strong_ and _bright_.

 NB2: the wobbling has a normalization based on a slider that goes from 1 to 200, so i have to convert those values into frequencies.
 Keep that in mind for developing and future development of the physical pad with arduino (i'll have to normalize the value on the X and Y axis).